 The vineyard is now approximately 16 acres.
 Our vineyard on the northern slope (5 acres) was destroyed in the 2009 bushfires.
 The vineyard is on the south slope and part of it is planted east-west.
 Despite these apparent contraventions of accepted norms for vineyards, it has an excellent microclimate and produces very high quality grapes almost regardless of the season.

 The oldest vines are Shiraz and Cabernet (approximately 2 acres each) planted in 1990.
 The Shiraz in particular has a reputation for excellence, having been included in several reserve wines.
-To date the very good price for the Shiraz grapes has meant it has been sold to others to help pay vineyard expenses – this may change!

 It will be exciting to see which varieties and clones work best on our site and what single varietal wines and blends can be made when these vines produce.